 In addition to corporate retirement, Sean is focused on individual estate and financial planning.
 As a member of the PWA Investment Committee, he contributes to the advanced analytical and portfolio management skill set, along with enhanced investment strategies.
 His combined experience of investment, retirement and comprehensive financial planning has earned him several recognitions throughout his career, such as Forbes Top Next-Gen Wealth Advisors in 2019.
 As a frequent media commentator on retirement and financial planning solutions, Sean has also been named to the Financial Times Top 401 Retirement Advisors in 2019.

 Sean earned a Master of Business Administration from the University of Florida and a Bachelor of Science in Business Administration from the College of Charleston.
 He also holds a CERTIFIED FINANCIAL PLANNER™ (CFP®) designation.
 Prior to joining Provenance Wealth Advisors in 2005, he was an account executive with SEI Investment’s Institutional Services Team.

 Actively involved in serving his community, Sean participates in fund-raising and in voluntary roles with several organizations.
-As a former board member for the Ft.
+He is a board member for Memorial Hospital Foundation and the Joe DiMaggio Children’s Hospital Foundation.
+As well as a former board member for the Ft.
 Lauderdale Chapter of Take Stock in Children and mentor, he has helped to guide school-aged students to succeed in their secondary education and to gain the opportunity of a college scholarship.